Skip to main content Skip to footer

 Deals typically stall due to unclear next steps, lack of urgency, insufficient value demonstration, or hidden objections.
 Setting up early warning systems and maintaining consistent follow-up prevents most stalls.

-Basic implementation takes 2-4 weeks for most teams, with full adoption and optimization occurring over 2-3 months as you refine stages, automations, and processes based on real usage and results.
+Basic implementation takes two to four weeks for most teams, with full adoption and optimization occurring over 2-3 months as you refine stages, automations, and processes based on real usage and results.

 The content in this article is provided for informational purposes only and, to the best of monday.com’s knowledge, the information provided in this article is accurate and up-to-date at the time of publication.
 That said, monday.com encourages readers to verify all information directly.